 Campus Mission

-Wiley University is a premier liberal arts institution, affiliated with the United Methodist Church, with an intentional focus on social good and leadership.
+Wiley University is a premier liberal arts institution, related to the United Methodist Church, with an intentional focus on social good and leadership.

 Vision Statement